damlaendre/sepsi/content/en/_index.md

     id: schedule
     content:
       title: Schedule
       text: The wedding will take place on Jul.
 20, and last until the morning of Jul.
 21st, 2024.
+Please RSVP by the 30th of April.
 More details will follow.
   - block: cta-image-paragraph
     id: venue
     content: